zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Download
 To download a model by Civitai Model Page's Url, you need 3 steps:
-* Fill url, click button to get model info
+* Fill the Civitai URL or Model ID
+* Click "1.
+Get Model Information by Civitai Url.
-* It will show model name and type automatically.
-Just choose sub-folder and model version
+* It will fill model name, type, sub-folder, and model version automatically, but you can change the sub-folder and model version if you need to.
+  * If you need to add more sub-folders, you must do this by navigating to the model directory on the system running your webui version.
 * Click download.
 ![](img/download_model.jpg)